elastos/Elastos.Developer.Website/readme.md

 **Please check the DEMO PAGE link on the doc website at the bottom of the left panel menu, to view live examples of the following shortcodes.**

+Shortcodes are hugo-specific ways to automatically generate html content easily.
+They can be seen as meta-html.
+A simple **{{< todo "something" >}}** will generate the html code to display a nice todo box with given content.

 Shortcodes can be used in .md and .html files.

 ### Show an orange TODO box